MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer.md

 There are many variables which can be taken into consideration when designing a multiplayer backend for your game.
 Here are some examples:

-1. **Level of management**: from putting all the effort on yourself to letting the platform take care of everything
+1. **Level of management** - From putting all the effort on yourself to letting the platform take care of everything
-1. **Operating system**: Windows or Linux
+1. **Operating system** - Windows or Linux
-1. **Where does the game session run**: dedicated server or peer-to-peer (P2P)
+1. **Where does the game session run** - Dedicated server or peer-to-peer (P2P)
-1. **Hardware**: what does the game session need to be able to run
+1. **Hardware** - What does the game session need to be able to run
-1. **Processing time**: real-time or non-real time (NRT)
+1. **Processing time** - Real-time or non-real time (NRT)
-1. **Latency**: players will be at a disadvantage if they have lag or they won't
+1. **Latency** - Players will be at a disadvantage if they have lag or they won't
-1. **Persistence**: the game world continues to exist and develop internally even when there are no players interacting with it, or each session has it's own beginning and end
+1. **Persistence** - The game world continues to exist and develop internally even when there are no players interacting with it, or each session has it's own beginning and end
-1. **Number of concurrent players**: small, medium or large
+1. **Number of concurrent players** - Small, medium or large
-1. **Reconnection allowed**: if a player or players get disconnected, can they go back to the game or they have to start a new game session
+1. **Reconnection allowed** - If a player or players get disconnected, can they go back to the game or they have to start a new game session

 Following are some multiplayer backend use cases for you to explore: